Virtual Institute — High Productivity Supercomputing

 OTF2 - The Open Trace Format Version 2

 The Open Trace Format 2 is a highly scalable, memory efficient event trace data format plus support library.
-It will become the new standard trace format for Scalasca, Vampir, and Tau and is open for other tools.
+It is the standard trace format for Scalasca, Vampir, and Tau and is open for other tools.

 OTF2 is the common successor format for the Open Trace Format (OTF) and the Epilog trace format.
 It preserves the essential features as well as most record types of both and introduces new features such as support for multiple read/write substrates, in-place time stamp manipulation, and on-the-fly token translation.
 In particular, it will avoid copying during unification of parallel event streams.